unixsurfer/anycast_healthchecker/README.rst

 The command to run to determine the status of the service based **on the return code**.
 Complex health checking should be wrapped in a script.
+When check command fails, the stdout and stderr appears in the log file.

 * **check_interval** Defaults to **2** (seconds)